Completion rates of pupils in upper secondary education

 Norwegian-born to immigrant parents are born in Norway of two parents born abroad and in addition have four grandparents born abroad.

 The Norwegian Standard Classification of Education, which was created by Statistics Norway in 1970, groups the educational activity.
-The standard has been revised; the latest version is from 2000.
+The standard has been revised; the latest large revision of the standard was done in 2000.

 Name: Completion rates of pupils in upper secondary education